10 Things to Do in Buenos Aires

 9. Visit Cemeterio Recoleta

 Of the many recommendations on things to do in Buenos Aires, visiting Recoleta Cemetery kept popping up.
 While we didn’t think it was the most thrilling activity in the city, walking among the intricate carvings and unique constructions of the burial sites was intriguing.
 There is truly an abundant amount of detail at this place.
-Recently, a fee of around 5000ARS (almost USD$6 as of early 2024) has been implemented for foreigners.
+Recently, a fee of 16000ARS (about USD$16 as of mid 2024) has been implemented for foreigners.

 Many of the 4000+ graves belong to wealthy and famous Argentine figures, including several of the country’s presidents.
 Many of the beautiful marble mausoleums are contrasted by weathered brick and distressed metal work.
 If you want to learn more about the notable structures and people laid to rest in the cemetery, there are tours available.